Ok, that’s it – you can't do it anymore. You’re done.

 So it’s a refining process of striving for dialogue, seeking common interests, figuring out what the obstacles are, and coming up with realistic guidelines and solutions that work for both parties.

-I think that if all else fails, it’s always a possibility for the one partner to go and get some help from a therapist, and explore other creative and new ways to address their partner.
+I think that if all else fails, it’s always a possibility for the one partner to go and get some help from a therapist or marriage counselor, and explore other creative and new ways to address their partner.

 Seeking individual therapy conveys to their partner that they are serious about the change they want, and that they are going to begin to take some steps towards moving forward on their own.
 That sometimes gets their spouses attention as a last ditch effort, because they see that they can’t hold their partner back, and that a divorce can happen cooperatively - which would be ideal - or will happen without cooperation, which is certainly less than ideal."